rabindra789/news-app/README.md

 ## Contributing

 Feel free to open issues or submit pull requests to contribute to the project.
-Please ensure your contributions adhere to the project's coding style and standards.
+Please ensure your contributions add here to the project's coding style and standards.

 ## Licence
 This project is licenced under the ISC Licence - see the [LICENSE](LICENCE) file for details.